openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-thread-scheduling.rst

                  on performance hints automatically.

-To simplify the configuration of hardware devices, it is recommended to use the :doc:`ov::hint::PerformanceMode::LATENCY and ov::hint::PerformanceMode::THROUGHPUT <../../optimize-inference/high-level-performance-hints>` high-level performance hints.
+To simplify the configuration of hardware devices, it is recommended to use the ov::hint::PerformanceMode::LATENCY and ov::hint::PerformanceMode::THROUGHPUT :doc:`high-level performance hints <../../optimize-inference/high-level-performance-hints>`.
 Both performance hints ensure optimal portability and scalability of applications across various platforms and models.

 - ``ov::inference_num_threads`` limits the number of logical processors used for CPU inference.